 You'll also find plenty of online retention rate calculator tools to help you assess workplace stability figures.

 This is hard to quantify.
-In fact, most studies focus on turnover rates as opposed to retention rates, and as we've seen, the two are not necessarily the opposite of each other.
+Most studies focus on turnover rates as opposed to retention rates, and as we've seen, the two are not necessarily the opposite of each other.

-According to employment website Monster.com, the average employee turnover rate in the UK is 15%, though there are significant distinctions between industry sectors.
-As a sweeping generalisation, you could say a good retention rate was therefore somewhere around around the 95% mark, but this is a very crude estimate.
+According to the employment website Monster.com, the average employee turnover rate in the UK is 15%, though there are significant distinctions between industry sectors.
+As a sweeping generalization, you could say a good annual retention rate was therefore somewhere around the 95% mark, but this is a very crude estimate.

-It's not so much about an employee retention, or indeed employee turnover rate benchmark, but what your figures actually mean to your organisation.
-These statistics only give you surface data, and to fully understand the implications you need to look at what they equate to in terms of cost, productivity and business performance.
+It's not so much about employee retention, or indeed employee turnover rate benchmark, but what your figures mean to your organization.
+These statistics only give you surface data, and to fully understand the implications you need to look at what they equate to in terms of cost, productivity, and business performance.

 To ensure you keep top talent satisfied and engaged, it's crucial to have an effective employee retention strategy in place, and this needs to start at the very beginning:

-Recruitment.
+1. Recruitment.
 Attracting the right people in the first place is key to retention.
-Approach recruitment from a holistic perspective, with attention not just on skills and experience, but also personal qualities and behaviours that match your company culture.
+Approach recruitment from a holistic perspective, with attention not just to skills and experience, but also to personal qualities and behaviors that match your company culture.

-Onboarding.
+2. Onboarding.
 The first few months are critical.
-Have a process in place that ensures new hires are fully integrated into the organisation, that they understand the value of their contribution, and how it impacts business objectives.
+Have a process in place that ensures new hires are fully integrated into the organization, and that they understand the value of their contribution, and how it impacts business objectives.

-Leadership.
+3. Leadership.
 Issues with managerial style contribute significantly to employee turnover, so focus on your leadership style.
-Create a culture built on mutual respect, inclusivity and open communication.
+Create a culture built on mutual respect, inclusivity, and open communication.

-Professional development.
+4. Professional Development.
 If your employees feel stunted in their role, they're more likely to look around for new opportunities.
 Improve retention by offering plenty of scope for professional development and growth.
 Top talent will also appreciate constructive feedback, so make regular appraisals part of your schedule.

-Benefits.
-Show you value your employees by offering a well rounded package.
-Fair pay is of course paramount, but so too is a level of flexibility that promotes a healthy work life balance.
-There's a lot to be said for additional perks like discounts and wellbeing programmes too.
+5. Benefits.
+Show you value your employees by offering a well-rounded package.
+Fair pay is of course paramount, but so too is a level of flexibility that promotes a healthy work-life balance.
+There's a lot to be said for additional perks and positive employee experiences like discounts and wellbeing programs too.